makerdao/community/governance/votes/Executive vote - July 2, 2021.md

 ### Stability Fee Decreases

-As per the successful outcome to [this](https://vote.makerdao.com/polling/QmfZWY87?network=mainnet#poll-detail) governance poll, stability Fees will be decreased on multiple vault types if this executive proposal passes.
+As per the successful outcome to [this](https://vote.makerdao.com/polling/QmfZWY87?network=mainnet#poll-detail) governance poll, [stability fees](https://community-development.makerdao.com/en/learn/governance/param-stability-fee) will be decreased on multiple vault types if this executive proposal passes.
 These changes are listed below.
 Further details and discussion related to this proposal can be found [here](https://forum.makerdao.com/t/parameter-changes-proposal-ppg-omc-001-28-june-2021/8991).

 | Vault Type | Current Rate | Proposed Rate | Change |
 |-|-|-|-|